VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/linuxshell.md

 * GDB + gef

   * GDB, the original debugger, has it's faults.
 GEF, a config file for GDB on steroids, fixes many of them.
 While originally made for exploit developers, many people use it for everyday debugging
+  * also see [rr](https://rr-project.org) for recording a program execution so it can be replayed
 * resh

   * replacement for ctrl+r history seach